iPhone Text Effects: Tips and Tricks

 Used by over 2.8 billion users each month, WhatsApp takes the crown as one of the most popular messaging apps worldwide.
 It's pretty impressive when you consider that it's a third-party application, meaning it was not developed by either Samsung, Apple, or another phone manufacturer.

-But why would people choose WhatsApp vs. texting, or any other messaging app?
+But why do people use WhatsApp vs. texting, or any other messaging app?
 The short answer is that it's wallet-friendly, very secure, and has some other nifty features to make it fun to use.
+Plus, whatever kind of cell phone you're in the market for, WhatsApp is compatible.

 WhatsApp is a third-party communication app.
 "Third-party" means that it's not native to a specific device manufacturer or operating system (like, say, iMessage is for Apple's iOS).
 You can download it on any mobile device, whether you have an iPhone or an Android, as well as your computer.
 You can also use it through an Internet browser like Safari or Chrome.
 Once you have a WhatsApp account, you can do most of the same things you're used to doing with other communication apps like iMessage and FaceTime: